Age UK Lancashire provides an information and advice service for older people aged 65+ and their carers.

 Letter / email

-Check out our Facebook page and Twitter feed where there are lots of useful information or our Website for our latest news: www.ageuklancs.org.uk
+Check out our Facebook page and Twitter feed where there is lots of useful information, or our Website for the latest news www.ageuklancs.org.uk

 If you need to speak to someone outside our opening hours you can contact the national Age UK Advice line on Freephone 0800 678 1174 (operates 365 days a year from 8am-7pm):